cabforum/smime/SBR.md

 ### 9.4.2 Information treated as private

-The CA or RA SHALL treat all personal information about an Individual that is not publicly available in the contents of a Certificate or CRL as private information.
+The CA or RA SHALL treat all personal information about an Individual that is not publicly available in the contents of a Certificate as private information.
+This includes information that links a `subject:pseudonym` to the real identity of the Subject Individual.

-If a Certificate includes the `subject:pseudonym` attribute, the CA or RA that performed the validation of the Individual in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) SHALL treat information that links the Pseudonym to the real identity of the Subject of the Certificate as private.
-Disclosure requirements of this information SHALL follow applicable laws of jurisdiction of the CA or RA that performed the validation of the Individual associated with the Pseudonym.

 ### 9.4.3 Information not deemed private